Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 Why Ecommerce Development Matters for Online Sales

-- Backend ecommerce details like payment processing, shipping logic, inventory, and tax settings that work reliably
+- Shipping logic, payment processing, inventory needs, and tax settings that work reliably

 A digital marketing company should make the work easier to understand, not harder.
 You should know what is being done, why it matters, and how it supports business goals.

-You should expect clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and where the plan needs to change.
+The relationship should include clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and what needs to change.

 Traffic only helps when the website gives visitors a useful place to land.
 More visitors may require better rankings, paid visibility, better content, technical fixes, or pages that match how people search.